-But does our troupe of experienced renters think it’s too good to be true?
-RentHackr founder Zeb Dropkin, freelance writer Lambeth Hochwald, and BrickUnderground’s own senior contributing editor, Lucy Cohen Blatter, ponder the pros and cons in this week’s Take It or Leave It.
+Between that and the long walk to the train, is a spot in this townhouse still a good deal?
+Our veteran renters—including RentHackr founder Zeb Dropkin, freelance writer Lambeth Hochwald, and BrickUnderground’s own senior contributing editor, Lucy Cohen Blatter—weigh in for this week’s Take It or Leave It.

 The Real Estate Survival Guide for NYC Buyers, Sellers, Renters & Dwellers